keaSystemIntegration/gift-wishing/docs/how_to.md

 ![Signup_Flow](./overview_of_the_system/Signup_Flow.png)

 *Important note: This flow, ideally, works in sync with the `User Service`'s create user operation.
 Hence, we need to make sure that both services contain the same users at all times.
 Moreover, we cannot afford a delay (i.e. The User Service adds the newly created user from Auth Service later).
-For this to happen, the `Sign Up` completes only when both transactions succeed in their own service.
+For this to happen, the `Sign Up` should only complete when both transactions succeed in their own service.

 Sign In Flow: